NavidZamanKhan/Bus-Ticket-Booking-System/README.md

 For issues or questions:

 1. Check the troubleshooting section
-2. Verify Python version compatibility
+2. Verify Python and PyQt6 installation
 3. Ensure all files are present
 4. Check file permissions

 ---

 **Built with ❤️ for Bangladesh's bus transportation system**

+_Modern GUI • Real-time Updates • Professional Interface_